 2.1.
-Electrode preparation
+Electrode Preparation

-The titanium plates were cut to dimensions of 25×25×0.6 mm and polished with sandpaper (400-800 mesh number).
-The polished Ti plates were then degreased by washing the surface with soap and immersing in a soap-water mixture for 30 min, followed by washing with deionized water and another 30-min immersion in ultra-pure acetone.
+The titanium plates were cut to dimensions of $25 \times 25 \times 0.6$ mm and polished with sandpaper (400-800 mesh number).
+The polished Ti plates were then degreased by washing the surface with soap and immersing them in a soap-water mixture for 30 min, followed by washing with deionized water and another 30 minutes of immersion in ultra-pure acetone.
 Then the Ti plate was etched in boiling 15 wt% oxalic acid for 1 hour until the surface of the Ti plate turned gray.
 Finally, they were washed thoroughly with distilled water and stored in ultra-pure isopropanol.
-Prepared Ti samples were used as the working electrode (anode), while Pt sheet were used as the counter electrode (cathode).